What is EMDR Therapy?

 Phase 6: Body scan

-After the counselor helps their client understand a positive way of thinking, they may focus on how the disturbing event(s) affects the body.
+After the therapist helps their client understand a positive way of thinking, they may focus on how the disturbing event(s) affects the body.
 PTSD and trauma can embed themselves in a person's physical being sometimes without that person being consciously aware of their presence.
 Through this body scan, the counselor aims to help their client understand where in the body they are feeling trauma and how to work through those physical sensations.

 Phase 7: Closure